 38. View dmidecode Version

 You can use the following terminal command to inspect your dmidecode version number.
-New users can use this command to verify whether dmidecode is accessible from their current path.
+New users can use this command to verify whether the dmidecode is accessible from their current path.

 $ dmidecode --version